BWF Para-Badminton World Championships

-The Para-Badminton World Championships is an individual bi-annual event organized by the BWF.
-The highest ranked para-badminton players compete in six Sport Classes in five categories.
-The championships was organized under Para Badminton World Federation (PBWF) before it decided to join with BWF in June 2011.
+The BWF Para-Badminton World Championships (formerly known as the IBAD Para-Badminton World Championships) is a badminton tournament organised by the Badminton World Federation.
+It's the most prestigious badminton competition, offering the most ranking points, along with the Summer Paralympics badminton events introduced in 2020.
+The highest ranked para-badminton players compete in six sport classes in five categories.
+The championships were organised under the Para Badminton World Federation (PBWF) before it merged with the BWF in June 2011.

 Editions

 The table below gives an overview of all host cities and countries of the Para-Badminton World Championships.